 Many accountancy and legal firms use the LLP structure, although it is not widely used by small businesses or start-ups.

 Unsurprisingly, there are no strict rules to determine which business structure you should choose for your start-up.
-We would highly recommend discussing your options with an accountant or other professional, and don’t use the information included in this article as a substitute for professional advice.
+We would highly recommend you discuss your options and get professional advice from an accountant before deciding which business structure to use for your enterprise.